karmugil-kalaiyarasan/movieTicket-aspnet-core-mvc/README.md

 * Here is the live azure link for the website: https://movietickets-app.azurewebsites.net/

-###Login Credentials:
+###Login Credentials###:

 * To Login as a normal user use the following username and password,
   username: karmugil@gmail.com
   password: Code@1234?

-*To Login as a admin user use the following username and password,
+* To Login as a admin user use the following username and password,
   username: admin@tickets.com
   password: Code@1234?

-*When you are registering or creating a new user always use the password "Code@1234?"
+* When you are registering or creating a new user always use the password "Code@1234?"

 ###Payment:
 *For the payment system I have created a developer sandbox accout so that you can pay using paypal without paying using real money.